ipa-nhg/squirrel_recommender/README.md

 ```
 /home/UserName/catkin_ws/src:/home/squirrel/catkin_ws/src:/opt/ros/indigo/share:/opt/ros/indigo/stacks
 ```
-That means, if ROS has to find a package, first will check if my UserName has an Overlay, if not will check if squirrel user has an Overlay and the last option will be the release.
-That means, if I want to test the actual status of the perception.
-I can create a new a new account "perception" ,and clone into /home/perception/catkin_ws/src the perception repository, compile only the perception repository and run it.
-All the messages and common software package needed are already on *squirrel* user compiled.
+That means, if ROS needs to find a package, first will check if my UserName has an Overlay, if not will check if squirrel user has an Overlay and as last option will take the ROS release.
+For example, if I want to test the actual status of the perception.
+I can create a new account "perception", and clone into */home/perception/catkin_ws/src* the perception repository, compile only the perception repository and run it.
+All the messages and common software package needed are already on "squirrel" user compiled.

 #### 1.2.
 User Manual <a id="User-manual"/>
 ##### Start and stop the robot

-Automatically and by default (if you execute the upstart installation) the drivers of the robot will be started on Boot.
-This process will run as a Background job, calling the arm server, waiting until the arm is ready and starting the robot.laucnh.
-Usually the robot with arm will required some minutes to start up, you can hear a "Click" when the drivers are already launched and check with a *rostopic list* command ifthe launch file started.
+Automatically and by default (if you executed the upstart installation) the bringup drivers of the robot will be started on Boot.
+This process will run as a background job, calling the arm server, waiting until the arm is ready and starting the robot.launch.
+Usually the robot with arm will require some minutes to start up, you can hear a "Click" when the drivers are already launched and check with a *rostopic list* command if the launch file was started.

 In case that you need to stop the robot drivers you can call the command *sudo robotino-stop* , all the users have rights to call this command as sudo.
 If you want to start again the low level control of the robot , you can call the command *sudo robotino_start*.
-These commands use the squirrel user software status, please be sure that this user has always a working version.
+These commands use the "squirrel" user software status, please be sure that this user has always a working version.

 ### 2. Documentation and Templates <a id="Documentation-and-Templates"/>